rage/tmc-langs-rust/crates/tmc-langs-cli/README.md

 ## Binary deployment and downloads

 Binaries for the supported targets are built and the binaries deployed to Google Cloud when creating a GitHub release.
 The binaries are available at https://download.mooc.fi/tmc-langs-rust/, with each binary following the file name format `tmc-langs-cli-{target}-{version}(.exe)`, with the `.exe` suffix added for the Windows binaries.
 For a list of targets see the README at the repository root.
 For example, The 64-bit Linux binary for version 0.5.0 is available at https://download.mooc.fi/tmc-langs-rust/tmc-langs-cli-x86_64-unknown-linux-gnu-0.5.0.
+SHA256 checksums are available by appending `.sha256` to the URL.

 ## Environment variables